HomeGlossary › Grisalva

 In Perfumery

-Grisalva functions as a base note and fixative in amber, woody, and oriental compositions.
+Grisalva functions as a base note and fixative in amber, woody, and amber compositions.
 It provides a warm, slightly animalic amber that feels more natural and complex than Ambrox alone.
 Works well layered with other ambergris-type materials (Ambrox, Cetalox, Ambroxan) to build multi-dimensional amber accords.
 Also useful in woody compositions where warmth and skin-like intimacy are desired.
 Compatible with sandalwood, vetiver, and musk bases.